denizozger/clean-code/README.md

 - "Don't comment bad code - rewrite it."

 - **The proper use of comments is to compensate for our failure to express ourself in code**.
-Note that I used the word failure.
-I meant it.
 Comments are always failures.
 We must have them because we cannot always figure out how to express ourselves without them, but their use is not a cause for celebration. **So when you find yourself in a position where you need to write a comment, think it through and see whether there isn’t some way to turn the tables and express yourself in code**.